Welcome to today's edition of the Rush 24-7 podcast.

 Now he's at 13, nearly doubled his support.

-Again, the Augusta Cron.
+Again, the Augusta crime.

 This is like life support.

-This is like they're, you know, very, very badly injured in an accident, and they've been brought to the ER in the ambulance, and all is thought that the patient pretty much is in a hopeless situation.
+This is like they're very, very badly injured in an accident, and they've been brought to the ER in the ambulance.

-All of a sudden they detect a pulse that's getting stronger, and they immediately go into action to try to improve the survivability of the person they thought had pretty much cashed it in.
+All of a sudden, they detect a pulse that's getting stronger, and they immediately go into action to try to improve the survivability of the person they thought had pretty Much cashed it in.

-Members of the establishment, and I mean elected Republicans and the Republican leadership and the so-called Republican media, the RNC people inside the beltway, have savaged me for not single handedly taking out Donald Trump.
+Members of the establishment, and I mean elected Republicans and the Republican leadership and the so-called Republican media, the RNC, people inside the Beltway, have savaged me for not single-handedly taking out Donald Trump.

-That I am faux conservative, that I'm not real, that I'm letting my audience down because Trump's never been a conservative and a limb knew it and wouldn't take him out.
+I have been savaged profoundly by these people, either by virtue of the written word or in various tweets or maybe even comments on cable news shows that I am faux conservative, that I'm not real, that I'm letting my audience down because Trump's never been a conservative and Limbaugh knew it and wouldn't take him out.

-And then over the weekend I read that that very same establishment has decided to throw in with Trump because they so despise Cruz.
+And then over the weekend, I read that that very same establishment has decided to throw in with Trump because they so despise Cruz.

 So here I have been in recent months savaged and criticized.